A Doll's House & The Nuns

 "I wasn't doing a kind of salacious drag act, " Wymark told journalist Neville Nisse in June 1970, "It was a good play, which offered what I thought was a challenge."
 Reflecting on his illness in October 1969 he continued, "The last thing I would dream of is to ridicule nuns.
 (They) do most useful work like those who nursed me so well after I had to have a minor operation in Eastbourne recently."

-Far from being a "Carry On" type farce, Belgian director Walter Eysselinck’s production of "The Nuns" at the newly opened Gardner Arts Centre, Sussex University in Brighton, was a dark murder tale.
+Far from being a "Carry On" type farce, Belgian director Walter Eysselinck’s production of "The Nuns" was a dark murder tale.
 The action is set in a cellar where Mother Superior (Wymark), Sister Angela (Dudley Foster) and mute Sister Inez promise to help a wealthy aristocrat escape from the mob destroying the town above their heads.

 “The Nuns” was Robert Baldick's translation of "Les Nonnes" by Eduardo Manet.
 A former director of the National Theatre of Cuba, Manet left for Paris after Fidel Castro supported the Soviet invasion of Czechoslovakia in 1968.